iotauth/iotauth/examples/filesharing/README.md

 4. Enter you password to proceed.

-### To run example data management entity
+### To run example filesystem manager

-1. Change directories to *$ROOT/examples/filesharing_examples/*.
+1. Change directories to *$ROOT/examples/filesharing/*.

-2. Run 'python3 filesystem_manager.py' to execute data management entity.
+2. Run 'python3 filesystem_manager.py' to execute filesystem manager.

 ### To run example entities written in C language.
 See README.md under *entity/c/* to know specific process.